Skip to content

 How to Use a V-Flat to Get the Right Amount of Bounce

 One important thing to notice about the way Nathan is using the V-Flat is that he’s mainly bouncing with just one side of it.
-Rather than facing both panels of the V-Flat toward Leticia, you’ll notice that he’s got one side facing away from the scene.
-This is a conscious decision made by Nathan to control the direction and amount of light kicking back toward Leticia.
+Rather than facing both panels of the V-Flat toward Leticia, he’s got one side facing away from the scene.
+This is a conscious decision to control the direction and amount of light kicking back toward Leticia.
 Nathan says, “I didn’t want [the light] to wrap around the model, I just wanted a little push of light into the shadows.”

 Details.
 There’s a reason why his images look as good as they do.
 Nathan is a light-shaping master.
 Attention to detail is what separates a lighting pro from a beginner.
 Pay attention to where the light hits, where it doesn’t, and how much light is entering the scene.

-On this shoot, there is no halfway effort.
-Every piece of the lighting setup is considered.
+On this shoot, every piece of the lighting setup is considered.
 So the next time you use a V-Flat, think about how much bounce or negative fill you want and set it up accordingly.

 Long-time viewers of Nathan’s channel are used to seeing him use the Profoto large deep umbrella with a diffusion panel.
 However, it looks like the iFootage 90cm deep octa may be his new go-to favorite.